Keyboard shortcuts

 It splits the raw TXT value on ; and applies the following checks in order:

-1. The first token (trimmed, trailing dot stripped, lowercased) equals expected_issuer (same normalization applied).
+1. The first token (trimmed, trailing dot stripped, lowercased) equals any entry in expected_issuers (same normalization applied).
+Multiple issuer domains are supported.

 2. Among the remaining tokens, accounturi=<uri> is present and the URI matches expected_account_uri exactly (case-sensitive).